 The tests and scans you have to diagnose your cancer give some information about the stage.
 In primary bone cancer, staging also takes into account how abnormal the cells look under the microscope (the grade).

-There are different systems for staging bone cancer.
-Your doctors might use the TNM staging system.
-And they might use another staging system called the Enneking staging system.
+There are different systems for staging primary bone cancer.
+The most common system used by doctors is the TNM staging system.

 Or they might use the number staging system.